NextronSystems/thor-manual/usage/deployment.rst

    C:\temp\thor>thor64.exe --asgard my-asgard.internal --asgard-token OCU92GW1CyOJLzaHkGrim1v2O0_ZkHPu0A

-If everything works as expected, you'll see an INFO level message in the output that looks like:
+If everything works as expected, you will see an INFO-level message in the output similar to the following:

 .. code-block:: batch